valchkou/cassandra-driver-mapping/README.md

 <a name="map2map"/>
 ### My Mapper vs Datastax Mapper

-First of all I have no intent to compete with datastax and I will not.
+First of all I have no intent to compete with Datastax and I will not.
-I would prefer the Datatstax had all the features and support them at their cost.
+I would prefer the Datatstax had all the features and support them at its own cost.

-I was waiting for datastax to release their mapper for 6 month in hope to start using theirs instead of mine.
+I was waiting for datastax to release their mapper for few month in hope to start using theirs instead of mine.
-But the mapper Datastax released appeared to be very basic and does not cover good number of features use cases I need for my own.
+When it was released I realized it's does not cover good number of features and use cases I need for my own.
 I continue use and support mine.
 So what is common and what is not between Mine and Datastax mappers.

 #### Common: